Top ten tips to optimise your re-engagement emails campaigns

 Dare to be different

 This could be your last chance chance to win subscribers back so dare to be different (as long as it is still within your brand guidelines and personality of course).
-Experiment with bold images, CTAs and tone of voice.
+Experiment with bold images, call to actions (CTAs) and tone of voice.
 Humour often works well in these types of campaigns.